 Food and Animal Nutrition

 Nutritional evaluation of forages (green, hay, silage, dried), raw materials, by-products and compound feeds.
-Applications of near-infrared spectroscopy technology in food, feed and excreta.
+Applications of near-infrared spectroscopy technology in food, feed and fecal samples.

 Assess extensive livestock farming in terms of sustainability, in order to improve its management.
 This includes the characterization and classification of production systems, the analysis of animal diets and the availability and quality of fodder produced from natural resources and the study of livestock carrying capacity.